 Hormone Replacement Therapy can be oestrogen-only, or combined with progestogen.
 Oestrogen-only HRT can increase the risk of uterine cancer, and so is advised only for women who have had a hysterectomy.

 Combined HRT is associated with heightened risk of some other cancers, but only after treatment spanning many years.

-In order to prevent a relapse of symptoms, hormone intake should be gradually reduced.
+If you decide to stop using HRT, in order to prevent a relapse of symptoms, hormone intake should be gradually reduced.
 Any symptoms that do recur should stop within the following months.
 If these symptoms do continue for several months, it may be necessary to resume HRT at a lower dose.
 Discuss your treatment options with your GP.